-- 3.2.2.1.
+4.2.2.1.
 Collection and Transportation Systems.
-The ice and trash sluiceway is now being used as a juvenile bypass system. - a.
+The ice and trash sluiceway is now being used as a juvenile bypass system.

+a.
 The chain/hoist gates are fully opened during normal operation.
-If a chain gate fails, an adjacent gate can be operated until repairs can be made. - b.
+If a chain gate fails, an adjacent gate can be operated until repairs can be made.

+b.
 Inspect all gatewells daily.
 The project will clean gatewells before the gatewell water surface becomes half covered with debris.
 If due, to the volume of debris, it is not possible to keep the gatewell surfaces at least half clear, they will be cleaned at least once daily.
 Turbines with a gatewell fully covered with debris will not be operated except on a last on/first off basis, if required to be in compliance with other coordinated fish measures.
-This is to maintain clean orifices and minimize fish injury. - c.
+This is to maintain clean orifices and minimize fish injury.

+c.
 If a gate hoist fails, it will be repaired promptly.
 The gate will be removed when there are problems with the seal and the difficulty cannot be repaired promptly.
-If the epoxylined section of the sluiceway is damaged, it will be repaired. - 3.2.2.2 Turbines and Spillways- Spill Gate Failure.
+If the epoxy-lined section of the sluiceway is damaged, it will be repaired.

+d.
+To prepare a turbine for dewatering, the ice/trash sluiceway can be temporarily closed to install a gatewell orifice plug.

+4.2.2.2.
+Turbines and Spillways- Spill Gate Failure.
 If a spill gate becomes inoperable, the operators will make the changes necessary to accommodate the spill and then immediately notify the Project Operations supervisor and the project biologist to determine the best pattern to follow until repairs can be made.
 This interim operation shall be coordinated with FPOM and FFDRWG through the CENWP-OD biologist, who will, depending on coordination, provide additional guidance to the project (see also 2.2.
 Spill Management).

-- 3.3.1.
+4.3.1.
 Routine Maintenance.
-Maintenance activities that occur during the fish passage period and that may affect fish passage will be reported in the weekly reports (paragraph 2.6). - 3.3.1.1.
+Maintenance activities that occur during the fish passage period and that may affect fish passage will be reported in the weekly reports (paragraph 2.6).

+4.3.1.1.
 Fishway Auxiliary Water Systems.
 The Dalles Project fishway auxiliary water is provided by discharge from hydroelectric turbine systems.
 Preventive maintenance and normal repair occur throughout the year.
 Trashracks for the AWS intakes will be raked when drawdown exceeds criteria.
 When practicable, rake trashracks during the time of day when fish passage is least affected.